second-state/wasmedge_tensorflow_interface/README.md

 wasmedge_tensorflow_interface = "^0.2.0"
 ```

 Developers will bring the functions of `wasmedge_tensorflow_interface` into scope within their `Rust -> Wasm` application's code.
-For example, adding the following code to the top of their `main.rs
+For example, adding the following code to the top of their `main.rs`

 ```
-use wasmedge_process_interface;
+use wasmedge_tensorflow_interface;
 ```

 ## Image Loading And Conversion